 The family system can play a central role in treating any health problem, including substance abuse, especially when healthy coping mechanisms are in place.

-Some benefits of individual or family therapy in treating addiction include:
+Some benefits of family therapy in treating addiction include:

 - Alleviating fears, anger, and stress regarding the addiction